kisqragi/toycc/README.md

-# toy
+# toycc

-toy is C compiler written in Rust.
+toycc is C compiler written in Rust.
-toy is provisional name.
-Please name this compiler!